Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 If you have the patience to try to navigate the official website of Navigazione Laghi, you can book your ferry tickets and day passes online in advance.
 This is the website where you can get ferry tickets for Lake Como, but also Lake Garda, and Lake Maggiore.

 Alternatively, in the morning, get the tickets for all the journeys you are planning to do that day.
 Or consider a day ticket if you think you’ll want to visit multiple towns in a day.
-And you can also pass the ticket office the evening before (not too late or it will be closed) and see if you can already get your tickets for the next day(s).
+You can also pass the ticket office the evening before (not too late or it will be closed) and see if you can already get your tickets for the next day(s).

 TIP: Depending on your plans, the earlier-mentioned ferry + villa tickets combo can be an easy option allowing you to prebook everything at once.